adapter-hub/adapters/docs/loading.md

 - Adapter modules trained on different pre-trained language models in general can not be used interchangeably.
 Therefore, we need to make sure to load an adapter matching the language model we are using.
-If possible, the library will infer the name of the pre-trained model automatically (e.g. when we use `from_pretrained('identifier')` to load a model from Huggingface).
+If possible, the library will infer the name of the pre-trained model automatically (e.g. when we use `from_pretrained('identifier')` to load a model from Hugging Face).
 However, if this is not the case, we must specify the name of the host model in the `model_name` parameter.

 - There could be multiple versions of the same adapter available.
 To load a specific version, use the `version` parameter.